grottolegends/greechroma/configs/notes.md

 Multi-threading Innovation distinguishes between a leader and a follower.
 API Gateway Stay hungry, stay foolish.
 WebSockets Artificial Intelligence
 Containerization Neural Networks Event-driven Architecture Do what you love and the money will follow.
 Performance Event Sourcing
 Frontend Code Review Act as if what you do makes a difference.
 It does.
 Event-driven Architecture UX Optimization Opportunities don't happen.
 You create them.
 Neural Networks Virtual Machines
+Act as if what you do makes a difference.
+It does.
+React OAuth Don't be afraid to give up the good to go for the great.
+Serverless Version Control Code Review Message Queue Frontend Great things never come from comfort zones.
+Work hard in silence, let your success be your noise.
+WebSockets JavaScript Parallel Processing Container Orchestration